awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Database Parameter Support<a name="Oracle.Concepts.FeatureSupport.Parameters"></a>

 In Amazon RDS, you manage parameters using parameter groups\.
 For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
-To view the supported parameters for a specific Oracle edition and version, you can run the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html) command\.
+To view the supported parameters for a specific Oracle edition and version, run the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html) command\.

 For example, to view the supported parameters for Oracle Enterprise Edition version 12\.2, run the following command\.